Frequently Asked Questions - JFK Database Explorer

 Special links near top of main JFK Database Explorer page

 The National Archives website allows you to search the JFK Collection and view the metadata records, but not the actual document pages themselves.
 Here at the MFF, often you can take that next step.

 But only a subset of the full JFK Collection is available.

-The Mary Ferrell Foundation website contains over 1.3 million pages of searchable and viewable documents.
-A little over 1 million of those pages are JFK Collection documents; others relate to the assassinations of Martin Luther King Jr. or Robert Kennedy, or other topics such as Watergate.
+The Mary Ferrell Foundation website contains over 2 million pages of searchable and viewable documents.
+Well over 1 million of those pages are JFK Collection documents; others relate to the assassinations of Martin Luther King Jr. or Robert Kennedy, or other topics such as Watergate.